 Yes definitely.
 Having the relevant Guidebook is also a good idea.
-Each of the eight maps are matched with a relevant Guidebook to be used in conjuction with each other.
+Each of the eight maps are matched with a relevant Guidebook to be used in conjunction with each other.
 You can buy any of the maps or guidebooks from our online shop.
 We also recommend that you take a compass and know how to use it.
 The Foundation holds navigation courses if you don't have the skills.

 Even though the Track is marked with yellow triangular markers depicting the rainbow serpent or Waugal, it is sometimes possible to miss Track markers for a variety of reasons.
 Trail markers vary in frequency according to the surroundings but are usually spaced about 500m apart.
 If there are frequent crossroads you will see more markers.
 If you have not seen a marker for 10 minutes, then turn around and look the other way as the Track is marked in both directions.
 If you see one going the other way, you know you are still on the Track.
 If you don't, then retrace your steps to the last marker.